believer/willcodefor.beer/posts/using-usestate-in-rescript-react.md

 ---

-React has a `useState` hook that's great for keeping track of some simple state.
-ReasonReact also has this hook, but the API is a bit different in that it only contains the function variations of `useState`.
+React has a `useState` hook that's great for keeping track of some simple state. rescript-react also has this hook, but the API is a bit different in that it only contains the function variations of `useState`.
 Here's a basic example that extends the example we [created previously](/posts/using-react-components-in-rescript/).